seancarmody/ngramr/README.md

     install_github("seancarmody/ngramr", "v1.6.5")

 If you are behind a proxy, `install_github` may not work for you.
-Instead of fiddling around with the `RCurl` proxy settings, you can download the [ZIP archive][6] and use `install_local` instead.
+Instead of fiddling around with the `RCurl` proxy settings, you can download the latest [ZIP archive][6] and use `install_local` instead.

 ## Examples